 Getting started in Modern Pentathlon can seem a bit daunting, after all, I have got to be able to compete at five events to be able to take part, right?
 Absolutely not!!
-Pentathlon Ireland hosts events for just two disciplines, run and swim (Biathlon) through to competitions involving all five disciplines which make up the Modern Pentathlon.
+Pentathlon Ireland hosts events for just two disciplines, run and swim (Biathlon) through to competitions involving all five disciplines which make up the sport of Modern Pentathlon.

 Q. What are the Age Groups for Modern Pentathlon?